vaeth/calc-extension/README.md

 - `0xF | 0100 "16"`
 - ↪ 4f (in base 16)

-## Option

-There is an option to replace the `=` button by pressing return or leaving the input field.
-This is more convenient but less intuitive.
-A further disadvantage is that it is not possible to break an expression over several lines and that the size of the field cannot be adjusted with the mouse.

 ## Permissions

-The extension requires storage permissions in order to set the options locally.
+The extension requires storage permissions in order to store the options (and possibly a session) locally.

 ## Languages